Prachi707/Prachi707/README.md

-HEY I'VE MADE THIS BASIC CALCULATOR!
+#HEY I'VE MADE THIS BASIC CALCULATOR!
 LET ME WHAT CAN I IMPROVE!!
+# 🧮 Basic Python Calculator

+This is a beginner-level calculator built using Python.
+It handles basic arithmetic operations like:

+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Power
+- Modulo

+---

+## 🚀 How It Works

+The program asks the user to input two numbers and select an operation.
+Based on the input, it performs the calculation and prints the result.

+---

+## 📄 Code